anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 # Windows BYOD Enrollment

+## Lab status

+**Status:** Completed
+**Lab category:** Device enrollment
+**Platform:** Windows
+**Management platform:** Microsoft Intune
+**Identity platform:** Microsoft Entra ID
+**BYOD test user:** user03
+**BYOD user group:** GRP-BYOD-Users
+**Test device:** WIN-BYOD-001
+**Enrollment method:** Windows MDM enrollment from Settings
+**Final ownership:** Personal
-This lab documents Windows bring-your-own-device (BYOD) enrollment into Microsoft Intune.
+**Final result:** Windows BYOD device enrolled successfully into Microsoft Intune

 ---

-## Objective
+## Lab objective

-Enroll a personally owned Windows device into Microsoft Intune using a standard BYOD user account.
+The objective of this lab is to enroll a personally owned Windows device into Microsoft Intune using a standard BYOD user account.

 This lab validates that:

 - A BYOD user can be targeted for Windows MDM enrollment.
-- Windows personal device enrollment is allowed in Intune enrollment restrictions.
+- Windows personal device enrollment can be allowed in Intune enrollment restrictions.
-- A Windows device can be enrolled into Intune as a personal device.
+- A Windows device can be enrolled into Intune as a personally owned device.
 - The enrolled device appears in Intune as managed by Intune.
-- The device ownership is shown as Personal.
+- The device ownership shows as `Personal`.
-- The device can sync with Intune from Windows Settings.
+- The device can manually sync with Intune from Windows Settings.
-- The device can be used for future BYOD compliance, app, and policy testing.
+- The device can be used for future BYOD compliance, app, and Conditional Access testing.

 ---

-## Why This Lab Matters
+## Why this lab matters

-In a real organization, not every Windows device is corporate-owned.
+In real organizations, not every Windows device is corporate-owned.

-Some users may use a personal laptop to access work resources.
-This is called BYOD.
+Some users may access work resources from a personally owned Windows laptop.
+This scenario is called bring-your-own-device, or BYOD.

-With Intune, administrators can allow controlled access from personal devices while still applying management, compliance, and security requirements.
+With Microsoft Intune, administrators can allow controlled access from personal devices while still applying management, compliance, and security requirements.

 Simple flow: